Off-grid vs grid-connected: which is right for you?

 Grid-connected systems cost 75-85% less over 10 years for Perth metro homes.

-Some Perth homeowners choose a grid-connected system with blackout protection capability.
-This provides:
+Some Perth homeowners choose a grid-connected system with blackout protection.
+It provides:

 - Normal grid-connected operation with battery storage